yardsale8/tenure-portfolio/content/criterion2/workshops.md

 2019](https://ww2.amstat.org/meetings/sdss/2019/onlineprogram/Program.cfm),
 which was our second time presenting this workshop (see above), and we made several improvements.

-{{< figure src="/img/sdss19_block2.png" title="**Figure 9.** Again, I in charge of the second block of the workshop, but this time we compared the code for visualization in Altair (Python) and ggplot (R) to reinforce the concepts of the grammar of graphics introduced in the first block.">}}
+{{< figure src="/img/sdss19_block2.png" title="**Figure 9.** Again, I was in charge of the second block of the workshop, but this time we compared the code for visualization in Altair (Python) and ggplot (R) to reinforce the concepts of the grammar of graphics introduced in the first block.">}}

 Based on participant feedback from the last workshop, I made several changes to the workshop's second block.
 Instead of getting bogged down in Python and